HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 pymic_train config/luna_pretrain/unet3d_volumefusion.cfg
 ```

-The pretraining is just an image segmentation task, and the configurations related to the training process is:
+The pretraining is just an image segmentation task, and the configurations related to the pretraining process is:

 ```bash
 [dataset]